 Which mobile app is better than Coinbase?

 As we’ve said, Gemini is most similar to Coinbase out of all their competitors, but thanks to some savvy development and plenty of hard work, they now offer one of the best mobile apps in the whole FinTech industry.
 Apps like Coinbase have to value ease-of-use and functionality over almost everything else, making sure that they’re so easy to use, even your grandma could figure them out.
-This means designing a purchase process that is as easy as doing online shopping, and making the portfolio dashboard as clean and logical as is feasible.
+This means designing a purchase process comparable to online shopping and making the portfolio dashboard clean and user-friendly.

 Is Coinbase the only way to buy Bitcoin?

-Whilst it is the most popular method for first-time buyers and beginner traders, it’s not the only way to buy Bitcoin.
-All seven of the companies like Coinbase that we’ve listed in this article offer a brokerage service for purchasing digital assets like Bitcoin and Ethereum.
-In fact, there are very few Coinbase alternatives that don’t offer a broker system.
+While it is the most popular method for first-time buyers and beginner traders, it’s not the only way to buy Bitcoin.
+All seven companies like Coinbase that we’ve listed in this article offer a brokerage service for purchasing digital assets like Bitcoin and Ethereum.
+There are very few Coinbase alternatives that don’t provide a broker system.

 Which is the best Coinbase alternative for getting low trading fees?

 Binance is your best bet for low fees, which is one reason why they are dominating the market right now.
-Trading fees start from 0.1%, lower than most competitors, and they continue all the way down to zero for large-volume traders.
-What we also love about their fee structure is the opportunity to get discounts on those already-low fees, by either purchasing enough of their native utility token, BNB, or by taking part in their referral scheme and getting new users on the exchange.
+Trading fees start from 0.1%, lower than most competitors, and it continues down to zero for large-volume traders.
+What we also love about their fee structure is the opportunity to get discounts on those already-low fees by either purchasing enough of their native utility token, BNB or by taking part in their referral scheme and getting new users on the exchange.

-As well as low trading fees, they offer low deposit fees in 43 different currencies, with great payment methods like debit card and through bank transfers.
+Beyond low trading fees, they offer low deposit fees in 43 different currencies, with great payment methods like debit cards and bank transfers.

 What is the best alternative to Coinbase for using a credit card?

 Since Coinbase offers credit card transactions for 3.99% (to select countries), plus their spread, which is around 0.5%, we want to present some alternatives that can, if you play it right, get you a slightly better deal.
-We say ‘slightly’, because credit card companies are not super happy about crypto, and neither are payment gateways, although that stance is starting to change.
-This hesitance from the card companies, who worry about fraud and have a duty to their customers, translates to placing high fees on transactions.
+We say ‘slightly’ because credit card companies are not super happy about crypto, and neither are payment gateways, although that stance is starting to change.
+This hesitance from card companies, who worry about fraud and have a duty to their customers, translates to high transaction fees.
 As a result, many cryptocurrency exchanges use a service called Simplex to help users get fiat currencies like USD, EUR, and GBP from their credit cards to their web wallet.
 Simplex charges 3.5% as standard.